megacorvega/autopapermc/README.md

 - Give this task a unique name, and then configure everything the exact same way as Server Download, except in Actions where you define where the `paperclip.bat` server startup file is located.
 ___
 ### Stop Server
-- Give this task a unique name, and then configure everything the exact same way as Server Download except for these options:
+- Give this task a unique name, define `autoStop.bat` as the startup file in Actions, and then configure everything the exact same way as Server Download except for these options:

 #### Triggers